France country profile

 The years which followed saw protracted conflicts culminating in independence for Algeria and most other French colonies in Africa as well as decolonisation in south-east Asia.

-France was one of the founding fathers of European integration as the continent sought to rebuild after the devastation of World War II.
+France was one of the founding fathers of European integration as the continent sought to rebuild after the devastation of the Second World War.

 Population 63.5 million